axelav/honkytonk.in/pages/notes/2018-pine-barrens-500.md

 <NoteTitle title="2018 Pine Barrens 500" date="2018-11-02" />

+Last year, at the 2017 PB 500, I broke my hand which required surgery and my lower leg which my Russian doctor assured me required nothing.
+He was right.
+Before that happened, I crashed and a guy used my bike as a ramp to launch his Africa Twin into the air.
+He mangled my chain, which I didn't notice but discovered when it snapped 10 miles further on.
+So I was hoping that this year's event would go a bit better for me.

 #### Friday

 I woke at 5am, packed the bike, and got on the road by six.
 The thermometer read around 40&deg; F. It was a cold two hours over the Verrazano Bridge and then south on the NJ Turnpike to 206 and into Hammonton.
 I arrived at by 8:30, got registered, and had the bike inspected.